About the role:

 NZMA’s vision is to make a meaningful difference in the lives of our students and their communities – we do this by ensuring that our students are at the centre of everything we do, every day.

 Tutors contribute to this vision, individually and collectively by ensuring that all students are provided with an exceptional learning experience during their studies at NZMA, and are supported to achieve both their study and career goals.

 The role of a Tutor is a rewarding teaching position, combining the provision of quality tutoring that is in line with programme requirements, the establishment and management of an effective learning environment, the development of teaching resources, and the provision of student support where this is required.

 Tutors role-model possibility and success to students– and inspire students to strive to be the very best that they can be.

 Tuition & Marking:

-• Provide effective, compelling and dynamic student centred tuition in the area of Hospitality to the standards required for the course
+• Provide effective, compelling and dynamic student-centred tuition in the relevant teaching discipline to the standards required for the course

 • Create and maintain an environment which supports and enhances learning and skill development